 The philosophy behind our curriculum approach is that young children learn best by doing.
 Learning isn't just repeating what someone else says; it requires active thinking and experimenting to find out how things work and to learn firsthand about the world we live in.
-For children in our birth-to-three programs, this learning occurs by the exploring of many materials and through many carefully designed activities that build on each child's strengths and interests.
+For children in our birth-to-three programs, this learning occurs through exploring many different materials and participating in carefully designed activities that build on each child's strengths and interests.
 In the three-to-five program (Pre-K) classrooms, this kind of exploration continues, but children will also learn through working on long-term studies on specific topics of interest such as dinosaurs, fruits and vegetables, or architecture.
-These studies allow children to learn math, science, reading, writing, etc. in ways that are connected to real life experiences.
+These studies enable the learning of math, science, reading, writing, and more, in ways that are connected to real life experiences.
 This makes learning more fun and meaningful.
-The new integrated studies for two-year-old's are designed to begin introducing children that will soon transition to the preschool curriculum to studies that integrate developmental concepts within the core content areas.
+The new integrated studies for our two-year-old students are designed as an introduction to our preschool curriculum, integrating developmental concepts within the core content areas.

 Children learn best when they are in an environment where they feel safe, emotionally secure and have a sense of belonging.
 This is best achieved by ensuring that the children in our program interact with teachers and staff that establish and maintain secure, nurturing relationships with each child.
-Establishing and maintaining positive, secure relationships is extremely important to children's later school and life success.
+Establishing and maintaining positive, secure relationships is extremely important to children's school and life success.
 Our curriculum is implemented in collaboration with our families.
-We seek family input and encourage families to share any ideas that will enhance learning with their child's teachers or to come into the classroom and facilitate a learning experience.
+We seek family input and encourage the sharing of ideas that will enhance your child's learning within their current classroom.
+We also welcome parent classroom visits and offer opportunities for facilitating learning experiences should you be interested.

-Educare also utilizes a social-emotional curriculum, Conscious Discipline.
-Conscious Discipline takes a strengthbased approach in looking at challenging behaviors as opportunities to teach children skills that they are missing.
-The curriculum also supports classroom staff to establish routines and rituals that foster self-awareness, problem solving, compassion, and contribution within a positive school and classroom community.
+Educare also utilizes the social-emotional curriculum, Conscious Discipline.
+Conscious Discipline utilizes a strength- based approach, looking at challenging behaviors as teaching opportunities where children can build skills that they are missing.
+The curriculum also supports classroom staff in establishing routines and rituals that foster self-awareness, problem solving, compassion, and contribution within a positive school and classroom community.

-Educare has also implemented two initiatives where we are focusing on the content areas of Science, Technology, Engineering, Arts and Math (STEAM), as well as our Black History 365 initiative.
+Educare has also implemented two initiatives, one focusing on the content areas of Science, Technology, Engineering, Arts and Math, also known as STEAM, and one focusing on Black history, also known as Black History 365.
 Educare is exploring STEAM through a curriculum integration approach.
 Through inquiry and critical thinking, we are enhancing each of these content areas across the curriculum.
 As we are highlighting each of the content areas individually, we will begin seeing how they differ and intersect, providing young learners a hands-on interactive experience of these lessons.
-Through our Black History 365 initiative, we will be focusing on celebrating Black history all year round, versus only in the month of February.
+Through our Black History 365, we will be focusing on celebrating Black history all year round, versus only in the month of February.
 As a part of this initiative, we have convened a committee that develops monthly activities that encourage and promote the participation of children and their families in these culturally enriching experiences specific to Black history.
 Through this work, we are providing our children with another avenue for learning about each other and themselves, growing their pride, and building a stronger sense of community.
 It is important to note that Educare Chicago firmly supports the inclusivity of all cultures and has opportunities throughout the year to explore those focuses as well.